LiskArchive/lisk-legacy-docs/administration/source.md

 You can pass any of `devnet` (default), `alphanet`, `betanet`, `testnet` or `mainnet` for the network option.

-Each of these options can be appended on command line.
-There are also few `ENV` variables that can be utilized for this purpose.
+Each of these options can be appended on the command line.
+There are also a few `ENV` variables that can be utilized for this purpose.

 | Option                               | ENV Variable           | Config Option            | Description                                                                                                                                                                       |
 | ------------------------------------ | ---------------------- | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |